Newsletters

 Comments:

-1) WOW… look at those carbohydrate numbers…. carbs represent almost 60% of my food grams.
+1) WOW… look at those carbohydrate numbers, carbs represent almost 60% of my food, in grams.

-The ADA provides a Food Pyramid with suggested servings.
-They give NO guidance as to HOW MANY you should eat… they suggest you see an ADA Minion for that. ( Dietitian or Nutritionist) …why should you pay for advice on what to eat???
+The ADA provided a Food Pyramid with suggested servings.
+They give NO guidance as to HOW MANY you should eat.
+They suggest you see an ADA Minion for that. ( Dietitian or Nutritionist) Why should you pay for advice on what to eat???
 But that is another story.

-Since there are no public guidelines… I created the chart of carbs (below) based on the minimum number of servings and the maximum number of servings.
+I created the chart of carbs (below) based on the minimum number of servings and the maximum number of servings.
 I arbitrarily chose an item from nutritiondata.com ‘s listing based on the ADA Food Pyramid’s suggested examples.
-ALL THE INFO IS HERE.

 Comments:

-1) At first, looking at this chart… the “ADA Diet” looks like a major improvement… especially IF you ate the minimal servings.
+1) At first glance the “ADA Diet” looks like an improvement… especially IF you ate the minimal servings.

 “My Diabetes Diet” has 483 g of carbs vs 269g of carbs using the LEAST number of servings for the “ADA Diet.

-Only one problem…the ADA does NOT give guidance on minimum vs maximum servings…so trust me, vast majority of the Diabetics believe it’s ok to eat the maximum number of servings.
+2) The ADA did NOT give guidance on minimum vs maximum servings…so trust me, vast majority of the Diabetics believe it’s ok to eat the maximum number of servings.
+Many eat the maximum and more because the ADA Diet maintains the addictions to grains and sugar.

 Comparing Apples to Apples

-The ADA Diet does not include drinks… ahhh yes.
+The ADA Diet numbers do not include drinks.
 And you have to really dig to find ANYTHING negative about sugar drinks on the ADA website.
-BUT …that is understandable given the amount of funding the large Soft Drink manufacturers “donate” to fund study research…you know…in the name of “proper nutrition”…
+BUT that is understandable given the amount of funding the large Soft Drink manufacturers “donate” to fund study research…you know…in the name of “proper nutrition”…

-IF you remove sugar drinks from the equation…. a FAST FOOD DIET… can be lower in carbs than the ADA Diet’s maximum allowed servings….and only slightly higher in carbs than the LEAST amount of servings.
+If you consider just the actual foods and not the sweet drinks and juices, even my ‘fast food’ diet can be lower in carbs than the ADA Diet’s maximum allowed servings….and only slightly higher in carbs than the LEAST amount of servings.

-This meal plan (with regular exercise) gives me:
+This low carb paleo meal plan (with regular exercise) gives me:

 1) Freedom from Insulin